SilasMarvin/wasmind/crates/hive_actor_bindings/README.md

 }
 ```

-See the entire interface in `wit/world.wit`.
+See the entire interface in `wit/world.wit`

 ## Interface Overview

 The WIT definitions specify how actors:
 - Receive and handle messages via `handle-message`
 - Access system capabilities (HTTP, commands, spawning)
-- Expose tools for LLM function calling
-- Maintain state throughout their lifecycle

 ## Links